 To solidify your claim, you can additionally provide your salary statements(last 3 months)

-NOTE: Multiply the number of days of your stay by 10,000(if your hotels are not prepaid).
-You need to keep that much money in your bank account.
-Trust this calculation, I got rejected for Schengen Visa once for having insufficient funds in my account.
+Tip: Multiply the number of days of your stay by 10,000(if your hotels are not prepaid).
+You need to keep that amount of money in your bank account.
+Trust this calculation, I was rejected Schengen Visa once for having insufficient funds in my account.